U.S. Market Entry Program

 • U.S.-specific obligations

-Note: Third-party costs (FDA user fees, laboratory testing, registration fees) are separate from professional services and are always confirmed in writing prior to commitment.
+Note: Third-party costs (FDA user fees, laboratory testing, registration fees) are separate from professional services and are confirmed in writing before commitment.

 Common questions from EU MDR / ISO 13485 manufacturers entering the United States market.